UniversalDependencies/UD_English-LinES/README.txt

   * compounds in the first doc of each (train, dev, test) file have been check and re-analysed to increase consistency
   * conjunctions 'either' and 'neither' which were wrongly analysed in 2.2 have been corrected

+ From UD version 2.3 to UD version 2.4
+  * corrections of errors flagged by the validation script

 --- Machine readable metadata ---